This post may contain affiliate links. Please read my disclosure policy.

 Butternut squash and black bean filling for enchiladas.

-How to Make Veggie Enchiladas
+How to Make Butternut Squash and Black Bean Enchiladas

 My best tip for filling the enchilada is to make sure your tortillas are heated up!
 If you skip this step, your tortilla won’t be as flexible, and it could crack when filling, or unroll.
-So take the time to heat up the tortillas.
+So, take the time to heat up the tortillas.

 Once you’ve warmed up the tortillas, place the filling in the center of the tortilla.
 Then, roll it up tightly and place it inside your baking dish.